“Time is what we want most, but what we use worst.” ~William Penn

 First, you’re going to pull out a sheet of paper and draw a 7×7 grid where each square in the grid represents a 2-3 hour block of time during your days.

 Next, you’re going schedule your relationship and self-care non-negotiables.
-Things like date night, workouts, yoga classes, massages, family dinner, time with friends, and other personal events go here.
+Things like date night (yes, even if they’re at home), workouts, family dinner, Zoom calls with friends, and other personal events go here.

 Then, you’re going to schedule out your productivity routines.
 This includes Sunday morning planning, a nightly brain dump, your reverse alarm, and morning routine.